The Last of Us (video game): Reception

-Initial release
+Critical response

-The Last of Us received "universal acclaim", according to review aggregator Metacritic, based on 98 reviews.
+The Last of Us received "universal acclaim", according to review aggregator Metacritic.
 It is the fifth-highest-rated PlayStation 3 game on Metacritic.
 Reviewers praised the character development, story and subtext, visual and sound design, and depiction of female and LGBT characters.
-It is considered one of the most significant seventh-generation video games and has been included among the greatest video games of all time.
 Colin Moriarty of IGN called The Last of Us "a masterpiece" and "PlayStation 3's best exclusive", and Edge considered it "the most riveting, emotionally resonant story-driven epic" of the console generation.
 Oli Welsh of Eurogamer wrote that it is "a beacon of hope" for the survival horror genre; Andy Kelly of Computer and Video Games declared it "Naughty Dog's finest moment".